 Secondhand Dealer and Pawnbroker Unit

 The Department of Justice (DOJ), Secondhand Dealer and Pawnbroker Unit was established in 1981 to provide information to local licensing agencies pursuant to California Business and Professions Code 21641 and Financial Code 21300.
-The regulation of secondhand dealers occurred subsequent to the passage of Chapter 499, Statues of 1980 (Assembly Bill 2967), on January 1, 1981.
+The regulation of secondhand dealers occurred subsequent to the passage of Chapter 499, Statutes of 1980 (Assembly Bill 2967), on January 1, 1981.
 The goal of the bill was to provide law enforcement agencies with a means to curtail the selling of stolen property and to facilitate its recovery by means of a uniform statewide, state administered secondhand dealer licensing and reporting program.
-Specific licensing and qualifying parameters for pawnbrokers occurred with the passage of Chapter 782, Statues of 1993 (Senate Bill 399), which added Chapter 3, Licensure, to Division 8, Pawnbrokers of the Financial Code section on January 1, 1994.
+Specific licensing and qualifying parameters for pawnbrokers occurred with the passage of Chapter 782, Statutes of 1993 (Senate Bill 399), which added Chapter 3, Licensure, to Division 8, Pawnbrokers of the Financial Code section on January 1, 1994.

 Pursuant to Business and Professions Code, section 21641 and Financial Code section 21300, city/county licensing agencies have the responsibility to incorporate the Secondhand Dealer and Pawnbroker licensing process into their local programs.
 It is the responsibility of the local licensing agency to administer, maintain, and enforce state law regarding the secondhand dealer or pawnbroker licenses.